jrnl-org/jrnl/docs/encryption.md

 ## A note on security

-While `jrnl` follows best practices, true security is an illusion.
+While `jrnl` follows best practices, total security is an illusion.
-There are a number of ways that attackers can at least partially compromise your `jrnl` data.
+There are a number of ways that people can at least partially compromise your `jrnl` data.
 See the [Privacy and Security](./security.md) documentation for more information.